broutonlab/face-id-with-medical-masks/README.md

 # Broutonlab face recognition with medical masks

-## Colab Demo
+This repository contains the source code for the [**article**](https://medium.com/@artinte7/face-recognition-with-medical-masks-1b4830012a85) on Face recognition with medical masks by [Alexey Kovalenko](https://github.com/AlexeySrus) and [Artem Poltavskiy](https://github.com/poltavski)

+## Pipeline with training face recognition
-The whole pipeline code with detailed description provided in google [colab notebook](https://colab.research.google.com/gist/poltavski/23f242d5e50de9ddd1ade0d7baf8fd83/face_recognition_with_masks.ipynb).
+The whole pipeline code for training with detailed description provided in google [colab notebook](https://colab.research.google.com/gist/poltavski/23f242d5e50de9ddd1ade0d7baf8fd83/face_recognition_with_masks.ipynb).

+### Test medical masks augmentations
+You can also test masked faces pipeline from this [colab notebook](https://gist.github.com/poltavski/4b7ce495c18799b3199eb8608f5acf9e)

+# Article abstract
 ## Struggle
 Identification systems which is we use for unlocking our devices have struggled with medical masks appearing on human faces.